 - 2 flax eggs - 2 tablespoons ground flaxseed, plus 5 tablespoons water

 - 1 teaspoon baking soda

 - 1 teaspoon baking powder

-- 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract - can omit if desired

-- 1/4 teaspoon salt
+- ¼ teaspoon sea salt

 - Prepare the flax eggs.
 In a small bowl, mix 2 tablespoons ground flaxseed with 5 tablespoons water.
 Set aside and allow to get gelatinous, about 5 minutes.

 - In a medium sized bowl, mix together the all purpose flour, almond flour, baking soda, baking powder, and salt.
 Set aside.

 - In a larger separate bowl, whisk together the room temperature unsweetened vegan milk, unsweetened apple sauce, cane sugar, flax eggs, and vanilla extract.